Automated Code Editing with Search-Generate-Modify: Introduction

 There is a subtle difference between edit generation and code generation.
 Developers generate edits by transforming the original code version into a new version, often by deleting and adding lines.
 Edit generation can thus be thought of as a conditional probability distribution, generating new lines of code by conditioning on the old lines.
 Existing LLM-based code generation approaches do not capture granular edit operations: which tokens will be deleted, which tokens will be inserted, and in particular, where the new tokens will be inserted.

-\textit{Edit.} Many previous works~\cite{tarlow2020learning,chen2021plur,connorcan2021,zhang2022coditt5} designated special outputs to represent edit operations.
-Recently CoditT5~\cite{zhang2022coditt5} proposed an edit-specific LLM.
-Given an original code version, CoditT5 first comes up with an edit plan in terms of deletion, insertion, substitution.
-It then generates the edits in an auto-regressive manner by conditioning on the edit plan.
-CoditT5 shows promise in generating edits over vanilla code generation.
+\textit{Modify.} Many previous works~\cite{tarlow2020learning,chen2021plur,connorcan2021,zhang2022coditt5} designed special outputs to represent edit operations.
+Recently CoditT5~\cite{zhang2022coditt5} proposes an edit-specific LLM where given an original code version, CoditT5 \cite{zhang2022coditt5} first comes up with an edit plan (in terms of deletion, insertion, substitution) and then conditioned on the edit plan, it generates the edits in an auto-regressive manner.
+CoditT5 \cite{zhang2022coditt5} shows promise in generating edits over vanilla code generation.

 The goal of this work is to produce higher-quality code edits by harnessing the power of all three techniques.
 Each approach offers unique ingredients that can contribute to better edit generation.